Your prayers are answered. I have traveled to Egypt extensively and here are the 31 absolutely best things to do in

 It means that the Djoser proto-pyramid is older than the Giza pyramids that were built from the 26th century BC TO the 25th century BC.

 Head to Saqqara necropolis 19 mi (30 km) south of Cairo and see the proto-pyramid!

 21. GET INSIDE THE RED PYRAMID FOR FREE

-Want to see how it looks like inside a pyramid?
+Want to see what it looks like inside a pyramid?

 You can go inside the Red Pyramid in Dahsuhur Necropolis for free!